dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 - Users' level of access to DHIS2

-#### Introduction to DHIS2 - How are data shared in DHIS2

 [1.2.4 Introduction to DHIS2 - How are data shared in DHIS2 - YouTube](https://www.youtube.com/watch?v=DnA45_3OD2c)

-##### Question 1
+#### Knowledge check

-A Dashboard is a collection of outputs that provides a summary of related topics to be reviewed together.
-Drag the outputs that can be collected into a dashboard and drop them into the blank boxes.
+**1. A Dashboard is a collection of outputs that provides a summary of related topics to be reviewed together.
+Drag the outputs that can be collected into a dashboard and drop them into the blank boxes.**

 Instruction: Drag the items onto the image above.